 Categorizing a website based on its SEO activity, you’ll want to double-check that the category shown by the tool is relevant to your client’s industry.

 For example, if my client worked in the celebrity sector, they might want to use Forbes’ piece on the highest-paid celebrities of 2017.

 However, despite this source talking about celebrities, search engines associate the entire website with the Arts industry:

 ...meaning it might not be the best fit.

 This step helps to confirm you’re not sharing a one-off piece of relevant content from a totally unrelated website.
 You’ll need to make sure the content you’re sharing is from a reputable website, and not just a reputable page, remember!

 Now you’ve got the lowdown on content curation for your clients, and it’s time to put it to use!

 Start by following these steps to find reputable sources, and always double-check that the website you’re pulling the content from is related to your client’s industry.

 Then, measure your results.
-Determine which type of content performs well and gains the most engagement from your customers, and incorporate this into your social media marketing strategy going forward.
+Determine which type of content performs well and gains the most customer engagement, and incorporate this into your social media marketing strategy as one of the content pillars.